GeorgeTsoumplekas/PromptAware-Multi-LoRA-Composition/README.md

 bash scripts/crop_faces.sh
 ```

-**Every other concept** is cropped with SAM3 in a separate repository.
+**Every other concept** is cropped with SAM3 in the [SAM3 cropping repository](https://github.com/GeorgeTsoumplekas/PromptAware-SAM3-Cropping).
 Copy these crops into the same folders, one directory per LoRA ID:

 ```text
 outputs/cropped/weighted_switch_adaptive_tailed_ablated_2_cropped/